Kia hohoro te whakapa ringa ki runga ki te tangata, he aha ta Paora i korero ai?

 A sinning minister has an evil heart of unbelief

-Besides proving that the minister walks after the flesh, it shows that there is evil in the heart of the person.
+Besides proving that the minister walks after the flesh, it shows that the person doesn’t fear the Lord but is prideful and that there is evil in the heart of the person.

 No roto mai, mai i te ngakau o te tangata, puta nga whakaaro kino, puremu, mahi moepuku, kohuru, Nga tahae, hiahia apo, pūmanawa, tinihanga, Tuhinga o mua, he kanohi kino, kangakanga, whakahī, poauau: No roto enei mea kino katoa, me te whakapoke i te tangata (Mark 7:21-23)